 Mark Mobius, the brain behind Mobius Capital Partners, is a voice to reckon with in the emerging markets scene.
 The pioneer of emerging markets investing says that he is very bullish on Brazil, Russia, India, and China (BRIC) oil and gold.

-He has voiced his sentiments about these assets despite the bloodbath witnessed in emerging market stocks in 2019.
-Mobius believes that despite this year’s market setbacks, BRIC stocks are about to make a comeback.
-These emerging markets have massive growth potential and, more importantly, have proven that they can hold strong sustained earnings.
+He has voiced his sentiments about these assets, despite the bloodbath witnessed in emerging market stocks in 2019.
+Mobius believes that, despite this year’s market setbacks, BRIC stocks are about to make a comeback.
+These emerging markets have massive growth potential, and more importantly, have proven that they can hold strong sustained earnings.

 India, for instance, has been enjoying the Modi reforms and the ongoing China-US trade war.
 Unlike China, India’s export market is not facing any hindrances or punitive tariffs.
 Additionally, the South Asian country has a vast consumer market, which will further help sustain its record economic growth projections.

 2018, however, came with its own unique challenges and consumers started to trim their spending as a credit crunch began to bite.
-India’s credit shortfall has been caused by instability in its massive shadow-banking sector.
+India’s credit shortfall was caused by instability in its massive shadow-banking sector.
 The nation’s large non-bank lenders have consequently cut back on lending, which has adversely affected the property and automotive industries that rely on consumer lending.

 Modi’s government is, however, changing its outlook and embracing the East Asia growth model built on trade and investments.
 An investment-led economic growth model will help to create a sustainable growth pattern.

-India’s recent efforts in reforming its labor laws are steadily increasing private sector investments, increasing employment opportunities, and providing higher incomes.
+India’s recent efforts in reforming its labor laws are steadily increasing private sector investments, creating employment opportunities, and providing higher incomes.
 These steps will help deflect the effects of the credit crunch and boost savings rates.